The Founder Gravity Problem

 Even the institution itself.

-What happens when the founder steps back?
+what happens when the founder steps back?

 One of the strange realities of hospitality is that the first restaurant often determines everything that follows.